Biodiversity & Health: a combined approach

 Result: park improvements

-Improvements included creating wildflower meadows within areas of the parkland to increase species diversity and opportunities for pollinators.
+Improvements include creating wildflower meadows within areas of the parkland to increase species diversity and opportunities for pollinators.
 This also improves the amenity value of the park and will benefit human mental health.
 Other measures include the incorporation of interpretation boards, as well as natural trail areas for human physical wellbeing.